brianpipa/brianpipa/README.md

 * I co-founded a company called Brainy Atom, LLC in 2006 where I wrote Ruby on Rails code for our sites like Teenormous.
 I sold my half of the company in 2012.
 * I'm a huge Douglas Adams fan.
 I even own two domains (http://myvogonpoetry.com and http://gruntbug.com) that are references to his work.
 * Sometimes I ramble at my blog - http://myvogonpoetry.com.
+* I used to get paid to review PC games.
+I wrote for Avault, Gamesmania, etc. I even went to E3 as press!

 My list of side coding projects/websites:
 * My "just for fun" coding projects are tracked at http://pipasoft.com.